 However, you might determine that a complete backup copy of your Azure Time Series environment also is required, for the following purposes:

-- As a failover instance specifically for Time Series Insights to redirect data and traffic to
+- As a failover instance specifically for Azure Time Series Insights to redirect data and traffic to

 - To preserve data and auditing information

-In general, the best way to duplicate a Time Series Insights environment is to create a second Time Series Insights environment in a backup Azure region.
+In general, the best way to duplicate a Azure Time Series Insights environment is to create a second Azure Time Series Insights environment in a backup Azure region.
 Events are also sent to this secondary environment from your primary event source.
-Make sure that you use a second, dedicated consumer group.
+Make sure that you use a second dedicated consumer group.
 Follow that source's business disaster recovery guidelines, as described earlier.

 To create a duplicate environment:

 - Create an environment in a second region.
-For more information, see Create a new Time Series Insights environment in the Azure portal.
+For more information, read Create a new Azure Time Series Insights environment in the Azure portal.

 - Create a second dedicated consumer group for your event source.

-- Review the Time Series Insights IoT Hub and Event Hubs documentation.
+- Review the Azure Time Series Insights IoT Hub and Event Hubs documentation.